aadvisingh04/codevault-website/backend/README.md

 | FIREBASE_CREDENTIALS | Variable intended for storing Firebase credential in JSON format.                               |

 ## Linking MongoDB
-To connect Digitomize to the database side, two options are available: MongoDB atlas or hosting a local instance.
+To connect CodeVault to the database side, two options are available: MongoDB atlas or hosting a local instance.
 Here is a setup guide on both options.

 ### Setting up Atlas
 1. **Sign Up/Login to MongoDB Atlas**: